-The French National Research funding Agency (ANR) is a research funding organization.
-It was established by the French government in 2005 to fund research projects, based on competitive schemes giving researchers the best opportunities to realize their projects and paving the way for ground-breaking new knowledge.
-The role of the Agency is to bring more flexibility to the French research system, foster new dynamics and devise cutting edge-strategies for acquiring new knowledge.
-By identifying priority areas and fostering private-public collaborations, it also aims at enhancing the general level of competitiveness of both the French research system and the French economy.
-International activities are one of the priorities of the ANR; all scientific departments participate in ERA-Nets, JPIs and multilateral actions.
+ANR is a research funding organization and aims to bring more flexibility to the French research system, foster new collaborations and cutting edge-strategies for acquiring new knowledge.
+By identifying priority research areas and supporting private-public collaborations, it also aims to enhance the general level of competitiveness of both the French research system and the French economy.
+International activities are one of the priorities of ANR.

 National AMR research program and activities

 AMR Research program

 - France’s Antibiotic Resistance Priority Research Program (PPR) coordinated by Inserm (2019 – 2023): 40M€.
 This program includes the funding of research projects, the funding of networks to structure the scientific community and connect the national researchers with researchers in low and middle income countries, and the funding of position of excellence for early carrier scientists and senior researchers.

 National AMR research calls

 - ANR Generic call for proposals 2022-2023

 - National Call for Innovation in the Health sector: One Health Innovation Biocluster on Infectious diseases (Lyon) awarded in May 2023.

 - Participation in the 2022 JPIAMR transnational call for projects on “Therapeutics”

 - Participation in the 2022 JPIAMR transnational network call 202 on “Diagnostics and Surveillance”